yutohw/Houdini-Reinforcement-Learning-Race-Car/README.md

 **`PermissionError` on files in `comms/`.** Two processes hit the same file.
 All writes go through the atomic helpers in `common.py`; check nothing else has the folder open.

 **Inference cache doesn't load.** Folder names must match the filecache paths exactly, including the Spa mismatch noted above.

----

-## Acknowledgements

-Thanks to Ivan and Ulysses for their input on the vehicle model and training setup, and to Fiana and Charlotte at SideFX.